micnncim/yreq/README.md

 ```

-This means it sends the following requests.
+It is equivalent to the following `JSON`s.

 ```json
 {